Austin Ekeler Player Prop Bets for NFL Week 18 | Los Angeles vs. Las Vegas 1/9/2022

 Matchup vs. Las Vegas

-- Against the Raiders, Ekeler has averaged 88.5 rushing yards per game over his two career matchups, 31.0 more yards than his over/under in Sunday's game.
+- In his two career matchups against the Raiders, Ekeler averaged 88.5 rushing yards per game, 31.0 more yards than his over/under in Sunday's game.

-- Ekeler, in two matchups against the Raiders, has run for a TD once, but not more than one in a single contest.
+- Ekeler, in two matchups versus the Raiders, has run for a TD once, but not more than one in a single contest.

 - Ekeler will go up against a Raiders squad that allows 116.1 rushing yards per game and is the NFL's 21st-ranked rush defense.